ahkharsha/Brikspace/README.md

 ### **3. Conduct Transactions**

-- Buy and sell fractional property tokens using MATIC on the Polygon blockchain.
+- Buy and sell fractional property tokens using MATIC on the Polygon Amoy Testnet Testnet.
 - Enjoy low transaction fees and fast confirmation times.

 ### **4. Staking and Rewards**